Knole Academy: The site

 To the north of the three-storey new building are two sports halls and the music teaching accommodation.
 To the south set at an angle that follows the contours of the site are the specialist classrooms, toilets and office space.
 Art has the top floor, science has the middle floor and construction and technology on the ground floor.
-General classrooms are in the existing building.
+General classrooms are in the existing building with a capacity of 1550.

 The sites of the previous schools were used during the construction of the new Academy buildings which weren't completed until 2015.
 On merger, not all of the students from Wildernesse moved over immediately; the merger of students was only completed in September 2011.
 Since then, the site at Knole East (Wildernesse) has been used to site Trinity Free School, Sevenoaks and Weald of Kent Grammar School Annex.
+Before becoming an academy, Bradbourne School was designated as a specialist Arts College.
+This specialization has carried over to Knole Academy, which emphasises an arts curriculum alongside other subjects.
+One of the academy’s sponsors is Sevenoaks School.